3xus/MedicalDataVisualizer/README.md

 # MedicalDataVisualizer
-In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
+Visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 Use the data to complete the following tasks in medical_data_visualizer.py:

 - Add an overweight column to the data.
 To determine if a person is overweight, first calculate their BMI by dividing their weight in kilograms by the square of their height in meters.
 If that value is > 25 then the person is overweight.
 Use the value 0 for NOT overweight and the value 1 for overweight.